rajeck1234/raj/_posts/2023-05-15-first_post.markdown

 I am Utkarsh Kumar, currently pursuing a Bachelor of Technology (B.Tech) degree in Industries Management from the esteemed IIT Kharagpur.
 I am currently in my third year of study.
 I am pleased to announce that I have been selected for the Properties Managment Digikam Google Summer of Code program this year.
 During the program, my focus will be on enhancing the properties management of Digikam.

 ## Digikam Poperties Managment
 Currently, users are endeavoring to modify images with a single click, such as altering image tags, author names, and the body text associated with the images.
 Consequently, I am actively engaged in devising a solution to address this issue.
-Primarily, my workflow revolves around the properties management of Digikam.</p>
+Primarily, my workflow revolves around the properties management of Digikam.

 ## What it's all about
 <div style="background-color:rgba(0, 0, 0, 0.0470588); padding:10px 10px;">